Our beginnings

 The church was affected by the Welsh Revival of 1904-1906.
 A newspaper cutting from 1906 describes mission meetings held at Coxall conducted by Miss Roberts, one of Evan Roberts' missioners:

-"Miss Richards from 31 January to 7 February inclusive conducted a week's mission.
+A further newspaper cutting relates,"Miss Richards from 31 January to 7 February inclusive conducted a week's mission.
 The Chapel was crowded every night and splendid results have followed, thirty-six have decided to follow Christ."

 "A Baptismal service was held on Sunday 1 April, when the pastor, Rev Williams, baptised seventeen candidates in the presence of a very large congregation, many not being able to be to gain admittance.
 The service was a very impressive one and several more candidates are waiting to be baptised on 16 May."